-What this means is that at the end of the day, it is up to you to decide on which broker you wish to use and which one fits your needs best.
+What this means is that at the end of the day, it is up to you to decide on which broker you wish to use and which one fits your needs.
 Before doing this, you need to make sure that the broker you are using is, in fact, the right one for you.
 There are a lot of factors that need to be considered before you decide on a broker.
-Choosing the right broker is arguably one of the most overlooked parts of the trading process, and yet it has a direct influence on how effectively and efficiently you can trade.
+Choosing the right broker is arguably an overlooked part of the trading process, and yet it has a direct influence on how effectively and efficiently you can trade.
 Below, we have compiled a list of the different factors that you should consider before deciding on a broker to trade with.

-Safety is one of the most important considerations for any forex trader.
+Safety is an important consideration for any forex trader.
 Before you consider opening an account with any platform, you need to be sure that your information and your money is safe with them.
-The easiest way to determine whether or not a broker is safe is to check whether they are regulated, and which agencies regulate them.
+One way to determine whether or not a broker is safe is to check whether they are regulated, and which agencies regulate them.

 The next thing that you should consider before you decide on a broker is the fees that they charge.
 Brokers can charge fees in two ways: a spread and a commission.
 A spread is the difference between the buy and the sell price of an asset at any given point in time.
 For example, if you’re trying to trade the USD/EUR pair, then buying and selling the asset at the same instant will result in a net loss, because the sell price is lower than the buy price.
 This difference between the two prices is called the spread, and it is how the broker earns money.